Azure Boards

 3. Save, then retry.

-If you intentionally want to allow all branches, enter * as the only pattern — but be aware this removes the safety guard.
+To allow every branch, enter * as the only pattern.
+This removes the safety guard.

 ”Pipeline run failed”